Design concepts¶

 Optionally, placement and and routing specifications

-Within IPKISS, there is no conceptual difference between atomic cells and hierarchical cells: both can perfectly be defined using the same i3.PCell
+Within IPKISS, there is no conceptual difference between atomic cells and hierarchical cells: both can perfectly be defined using the same i3.PCell class.

 You can only see it in how they are composed.